Inkaterra Hacienda Urubamba

 In the Sacred Valley, halfway between Urubamba and Ollantaytambo, exist a series of professionally operated zip lines that you can visit on a full day tour.
 Climb a series of steel ladders and cables – called Via Ferrata – up a steep rock face.
 At the summit, you reach the different zip lines ranging from 300 to 1500 ft (100 to 500 m) in length that you ride down.The Via Ferrata requires a lot of physical exertion, so folks who take part in the activity should be in good physical condition and had time to adjust to the altitude.

 Want more adventure?
 Get your adrenaline pumping on a full-day ATV/Quad or motorcycle tour.
 While riding off-road in the Sacred Valley, you and your guide will make stops at key landmarks.
 Don’t forget to bring your sunglasses, sunblock and a jacket for the ride!
-Talk with your travel advisor about the best motor tour for you and your travel companions.
+Contact our travel experts for information about the best motor tour for you and your travel companions.

 The Sacred Valley is a mountainous playground filled with world-class hiking trails.
 The classic 4-day Inca Trail to Machu Picchu is hands down the most sought after trek in Peru.
 But hiking in the Sacred Valley doesn’t have to be a multi day adventure.
 Day hikes in the region are great alternatives for travelers with limited time.
 There are day hikes that can take you to Pisac ruins, Ollantaytambo ruins or Huchuy Qosqo ruins.
 There are also hikes to natural splendors like Lake Humantay and Rainbow Mountain.